sails101/contribute-to-sails101/README.md

 # Use Cases #

-For frontend frameworks like Ember.js that heavily and unforgivingly opinionated.
+For frontend frameworks like Ember.js that are heavily and unforgivingly opinionated.

 # Author #
 ### Brian Jemilo II ###